Marmelodov/PromptCrafter-API/README.md

 ## Postman Collection

-A complete Postman Collection is included for developers to explore and test all endpoints in an interactive environment.
+A complete Postman Collection is included to allow testing of all endpoints in an interactive environment.

 - **File:** [`/postman/PromptCrafter.postman_collection.json`](./postman/PromptCrafter.postman_collection.json)
 - **How to use:**